Eikkargh/Candy-API-to-JSON/README.md

 <ol>
   <li>In a terminal run the command:<br>
       <code>curl -s http://<CANDY_IP>/http-read.json?encrypted=1 | xxd -r -p > ./coded.txt</code><br>
-      This pulls the raw hex data from the machines API and converts to plaintext. </li>
+      This gets the raw hex data from the machines API and converts to plaintext. </li>
   <br>
   <li>Feed the coded.txt into xorknown.py using:<br>
       <code>./xorknown.py ./coded.txt '{"statusLavatric' 16</code></li>